dimanikulin/fva/FVADocMD/LEARNT_AS_SA.md

+# What I learnt as an Application Architect

 how to work with dependencies + old dependencies
 Only open source code/tools are used, as a product is **open source**.